Default Page Header Imagee

 SM Swallow continued: “Thanks has to go out, not only to the gamekeeper for allowing us to work with him, but also to the crews for their flexibility and enthusiasm in supporting this training.
 Often this kind of training is arranged at quite short notice because the weather conditions have to be right, with a couple of dry days and suitable wind conditions for the burns to be completed safely.”

-Firefighters dealt with a moor fire last night using some of the equipment and techniques put into practice during training such as this – read about this here
+Firefighters dealt with a moor fire last night using some of the equipment and techniques put into practice during training – read about this on our news article.

 18/02/2019 10:52 AM